 So you’re excited about starting leather craft, and thinking about jumping in and making some pieces; awesome!
-But, where do you begin?
+But, where do you begin and will you really like it?
 Here are a few things to think through when you’re just getting started:

 We might get into a new hobby thinking it’s going to be the coolest thing ever, so we get all the best gear, then realize it wasn’t as exciting as we thought – now we’ve sunk a lot of cash into things we won’t use.